MVaugn/ECSE_371_2024/Lab_01/writeup.md

 _[0.26, 0.30, 0.26, 0.20, 0.18]_

 **How do the results in 2(a) and 2(b) compare?**
-2b is significantly more accurate and precise than 2a
+_2b is significantly more accurate than 2a_

 **Which technique is better and why?**
-2b is better as it is more precise and accurate.
+_4-wire is better as it is more accurate._

 **What is the concept behind four-wire measurement, and what problem does it overcome?**
-4-wire measurements overcome the additive resistance in the cables connecting the resistance to be measured to the DMM.
+_4-wire measurements overcome the additive resistance in the cables connecting the resistance to be measured to the DMM.
 It does so by separating the current source leads from the voltage measurement leads.
-Since the cables connecting the sense wire aren't sourcing or sinking any current, there is no voltage drop across the cables which leads to a more accurate measurement.
+Since the cables connecting the sense wire aren't sourcing or sinking any current, there is no voltage drop across the cables which leads to a more accurate measurement._

 **Define "Repeatability" and "Resolution":**
 _"Repeatability" is a measurement of how easy it is to replicate results.
 Resolution is the scale at which the results can be measured, (eg bitrate)_